raspberrypilearning/build-an-octapi/en/step_10.md

     ![Open a terminal](images/terminal.png)

-1. Try runnning the "compute.py" example software again by typing the following command:
+1. Try running the "compute.py" example software again by typing the following command:

     ```bash
     sudo python3 compute.py
     ```

-    If the OctaPi is working correctly, you will see all the servers being used to run the jobs listed in the table at the end of the run.
+    If the OctaPi is working correctly, at the end of the run all the servers used to execute the job will be listed in the table.

-1. Try runnning the `compute_pi_efficient.py` example software
+1. Try running the `compute_pi_efficient.py` example software:

     ```bash